karrot-dev/karrot-frontend/docs/features/places.md

 - see wall/chat section

-## Pickup Feedback
+## Activity Feedback

-- shows feedback about pickups for that place
+- shows feedback about activities for that place

 ## Place History

 - like group history, but just for that place

-## Manage Pickups
+## Manage Activities

-- see pickups section
+- see activities section

 ## Mark as Favourite

 - can mark certain places as favourite
 - will show up at top of place list in sidebar with a star
 - will subscribe you to place wall
-- shows you available pickups from favourite stores at top of group wall
+- shows you available activities from favourite places at top of group wall

 ## Show Directions